 To adjust your timeframe, go to:

-- Gmail Settings (cogwheel icon) > Settings > and choose the General tab.
+- Gmail Settings (cogwheel icon) > See all settings > and choose the General tab.

 - Scroll down to "Undo Send."